 While in some cases, you may find the difference to be negligible.
 This mostly happens when we’re dealing with a carat weight of 1.5 or lower.
 As the carat weight increases, the price difference becomes considerably large.

-Anyway, let’s take a look at a few diamonds from Blue Nile and Ritani so that you may assess the price difference on your own.
+Anyway, let’s take a look at a few diamonds from the Blue Nile and Ritani so that you may assess the price difference on your own.

 Now that amount of money you’ll definitely want to save if your eyes cannot really see a difference, right?